PROFeNoM/Quoridor/README.md

 $ make mrproper
 ```

-- To keep the project documentation and remove everything else, run
+- To keep the project documentation and remove everything which was compiled, run

 ```shell
 $ make clean